John Fleming (American politician)

-John Calvin Fleming Jr. (born July 5, 1951) is an American politician, physician, military veteran, and businessman.
-After leaving Congress in 2017, he served for two years in the administration as Deputy Assistant Secretary for Health Information Technology Reform and then served as Assistant Secretary of Commerce for Economic Development from March 2019 to 2020.
-In March 2020, he was appointed to a position in the White House as Assistant to the President for Planning and Implementation.
+John Calvin Fleming Jr. (born July 5, 1951) is an American politician and physician who has been the treasurer of Louisiana since 2024.
+He is a member of the Republican Party.

+From January 2009 to January 2017, Fleming was U.S. representative for Louisiana's 4th congressional district.
+After leaving Congress, he was a Trump administration appointee, first as Deputy Assistant Secretary for Health Information Technology Reform, then as Assistant Secretary of Commerce for Economic Development, and then as a White House aide (as Assistant to the President for Planning and Implementation).
-From January 3, 2009, to January 3, 2017, Fleming was the representative for Louisiana's 4th congressional district.

 He resides in the city of Minden in Webster Parish in northwestern Louisiana.
 A second cousin (five generations removed) to the former House Speaker Henry Clay of Kentucky, Fleming is a member of Sons of the American Revolution and Jamestowne Society.
 He was the second Republican to hold his House seat since Reconstruction.
+Fleming won the 2023 Louisiana Treasurer election in the November runoff, receiving over 65% of the vote.

 Early life, education and family

 Fleming was born in Meridian in Lauderdale County in eastern Mississippi.
 He was reared in a working-class home.
 While he was still young, his mother became disabled and could no longer work.
 Fleming graduated from Meridian High School in 1969.
-Just prior to Fleming's high school graduation, Fleming's father died of a heart attack.
-This forced him to finance his education with odd jobs and loans.
-Fleming attended the University of Mississippi at Oxford, where he was a member of the Phi Delta Theta Fraternity.
+Just prior to Fleming's high school graduation, Fleming's father died of a heart attack; he funded his education with odd jobs and loans.
+Fleming attended the University of Mississippi at Oxford, where he was a member of the Phi Delta Theta fraternity.
 He graduated with a Bachelor of Science degree in 1973.
 He later attended medical school at the Jackson campus of the same university, earning an M.D. in 1976.
 In 1979, Fleming completed a Family Medicine residency with the United States Navy.
-Subsequently, Fleming stayed in the Navy another three years, serving until 1982 when he moved his family to and set up a private family medicine practice in Minden, Louisiana.
+He left the Navy in 1982, when he moved to Minden, Louisiana, and established his private family medicine practice.
 He has served as a deacon, Sunday school teacher, and Sunday school department director at First Baptist of Minden.

 Fleming also trained for years in karate attaining the rank of third-degree black belt.
 He took his first piano lesson at age 43 and ultimately studied for 14 years afterwards, playing the occasional recital and concert.
 Fleming and his wife, Cindy, married in 1978.
-The couple has four children.
+The couple has four children and six grandchildren.